Woman pleads guilty to murder of Klamath Falls man

-Klamath Falls, Ore. – A woman has pleaded ‘guilty’ to murdering and mutilating a Klamath Falls man.
+Klamath Falls, Ore. – Sheyanna Lisa Ray stood accused of murdering and mutilating David White.

-Sheyanna Lisa Ray entered the plea Friday morning during a settlement conference.
+On the morning of July 28, she pleaded guilty to the crimes during a settlement conference.

-Ray was arrested in November of 2016 for the murder of David White.
+Ray was arrested in November of 2016 for the murder of Klamath Falls resident David White.

-Costello adds that a tentative sentencing date has been set for August 14th.
+Costello added a tentative sentencing date has been set for August 14th.
 “She will be receiving life with a minimum of 25 on the murder.”

 Ray will serve an additional 7 months in prison for abuse of a corpse.